torbenbarsballe/worldbuilding-docs/culture/races/aeldar/aelfae.md

 heat will generally retain such a state).
 Note that shapeshifting while pregnant is virtually impossible.
 Animal-form 'fae pregnancies tend to produce smaller litters than in natural animals.
-Æ'fae social practices are usually modeled on those of the animal form they favor, in part because human social practices are so varied.
+Ã†'fae social practices are usually modeled on those of the animal form they favor, in part because human social practices are so varied.

-There are three main 'fae bloodlines, each originating from a different group of Ældar:
+There are three main 'fae bloodlines, each originating from a different group of Ã†ldar:

 ## Plains Tribes (Daal'fae)

-Originating from the Æl'daal, and inhabit the savannah and jungle regions of central Eaos.
+Originating from the Ã†l'daal, and inhabit the savannah and jungle regions of central Eaos.
 Consist of various nomadic tribes, each with its own patron animal.
 Tribes include Jackal, Hyena, Gazelle, Deer and Lion.
-Daal'fae usually retain a mostly human form, which is similar in appearance to the ÆL'daal, but may have some animal characteristics such as antlers, slit-pupil eyes, fangs, or elongated ears They live in semi-nomadic tribes.
+Daal'fae usually retain a mostly human form, which is similar in appearance to the Ã†L'daal, but may have some animal characteristics such as antlers, slit-pupil eyes, fangs, or elongated ears They live in semi-nomadic tribes.
 As there are several different daal'fae bloodines, individual social structures vary.
 However, most